-In May 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") No. 2015-07, Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), which eliminates the requirement to categorize within the fair value hierarchy all investments for which fair value is measured, using the net asset value per share of the investment.
+In May 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") No. 2015-07, Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), which eliminates the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share of the investment.
 ASU No. 2015-07 also eliminates the requirement to make certain disclosures for all investments that are eligible to be measured at fair value, using the net asset value per share of the investment.
 ASU No. 2015-07 is effective for fiscal years beginning after December 15, 2015, with early adoption permitted.
 The Plan adopted ASU No. 2015-07 beginning on January 1, 2016 and the adoption of the new guidance did not have a material impact on the Plan's financial statements.

 In July 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update ("ASU") 2015-12, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): (Part I) Fully Benefit-Responsive Investment Contracts, (Part II) Plan Investment Disclosures, (Part III) Measurement Date Practical Expedient.
-Parts I and III are not applicable to the Plan.
-Part II eliminates the requirements to disclose individual investments that represent 5 percent or more of net assets available for benefits and the net appreciation or depreciation in fair value of investments by general type.
+Part III is not applicable to the Plan.
+Part I requires investments in fully benefit-responsive contracts to be measured, presented and disclosed only at contract value.
+Part II eliminates the requirements to disclose individual investments that represent 5 percent or more of net assets available for benefits and the net appreciation in fair value of investments by general type.
 Part II also simplifies the level of disaggregation of investments that are measured using fair value.
 Plans will continue to disaggregate investments that are measured using fair value by general type; however, plans are no longer required to also disaggregate investments by nature, characteristics and risks.
 Further, the disclosure of information about fair value measurements shall be provided by general type of plan asset.
 ASU No. 2015-12 is effective for fiscal years beginning after December 15, 2015, with early adoption permitted, and Part II is to be applied retrospectively.
 The Plan adopted ASU No. 2015-12 beginning on January 1, 2016 and the adoption of the new guidance did not have a material impact on the Plan's financial statements.